Terranigma: Reception

 Terranigma garnered acclaim from critics.
 GameFan's Kei Kuboki described it as Quintet's "best (...) effort" and being "among the [Super NES's] most memorable titles".
 The game holds a 74.14% rating based on seven reviews at review aggregator GameRankings, and was given the "Silver Hall of Fame" award from Famitsu.
 It received a 23.3 out of 30 score in a public poll taken by Family Computer Magazine.
 Quintet reported that 200,000 copies were sold in Japan.

 Famitsu's four reviewers gave Terranigma a score of 30 out of 40.
 Likewise, The Super Famicom's three reviewers gave it a 78 out of 100 scores.
 MAN!AC's Robert Bannert praised its atmospheric world, characters, stereo soundtrack, map design and sophisticated controls, regarding it as a good game in the Japanese action-adventure tradition.
 Total!'s Michael Anton commended its varied locations, soundtrack, ease of play, and plot but several aspects such as the difficulty level were criticized.
 Nevertheless, Anton recommended the title for fans of the action-adventure genre, stating that it would tide over fans until the release of Lufia II.
 Computer and Video Games's Paul Davies gave high remarks to its controls, artwork, music, presentation, and storytelling, regarding it as an outstanding addition to the SNES' action-adventure role-playing game library "with a powerful message".
 Mega Fun's Rene Schneider gave positive comments to the graphics, music, controls and technical performance but criticized the game's strategy guide for revealing many of the puzzles, lowering its fun factor.

 Video Games' Jan Schweinitz regarded it as a "worthy successor" to Zelda III.
 Superjuegos's Marcos García also regarded Terranigma as one of the best and most ambitious action role-playing games for SNES, stating that it surpasses Illusion of Time and Secret of Evermore.
 García commended the Spanish translation, visual quality, graphical effects and epic soundtrack.
 Hobby Consolas's Roberto Lorente praised its mix of action and role-playing elements, stating that it surpasses Zelda while capturing its spirit.
 Lorente also gave high remarks to the Mode 7 maps, audio, controls and absorbing plot.
 Nintendo Acción's Javier Abad gave very positive comments to the varied scenery, carefully crafted plot involving secondary storylines and freedom of movement but criticized its dungeon maps.
+In November 1997, in its 60th monthly issue, Nintendo Acción listed it as the 11th best game they had ever reviewed.
 Joypad's Grégoire Hellot regarded the game to be interesting and entertaining, stating that "Zelda fans will be in for a treat".
 Player One's Christophe Pottier also stated that the game was excellent and "technically perfect" presentation-wise.
 Both Hellot and Pottier recognized the game's quality but panned its late French release date, stating that it should have been published before Final Fantasy VII.